sienna-white/convert_grib2nc/README.md

  Note: As of November 2024, we have removed the real.exe step from this process.

 # Read Me
-Unfortunately, past HRRR-Smoke runs are archived as a GRIB2 files.
+Past HRRR-Smoke runs are archived as a GRIB2 files.
 GRIB2 is essentially a fancy compressed binary file format for weather model outputs.
-Unfortunately, GSI cannot read these GRIB2 files (in fact, almost nothing can read GRIB2 files), so in order to run GSI, we will have to convert the GRIB2 files into netcdf.
-Netcdf is by far the more common and friendly data type for multi-dimensional weather data.
+Unfortunately, GSI cannot read these GRIB2 files (in fact, almost nothing can read GRIB2 files), so in order to run GSI, we will have to convert the GRIB2 files into NETCDF.
+NETCDF is a common and friendly data type for multi-dimensional environmental data.

-This process (converting GRIB2 → netcdf) is one of the most tedious parts of setting up a GSI run.
-I created this repository to hopefully explain what it’s doing in a fairly accessible manner.
-The conversion itself is a four-step process so it will be intimidating at first.
+This process (converting GRIB2 → NETCDF) is one of the most tedious parts of setting up a GSI run.
+I created this repository to hopefully explain what's happening in a fairly accessible manner.

 Here is what is happening at each stage of the process: